ImperialOctopus/minepi/README.md

 # MinePi

+Made in 24 hours for Hack the Burgh 2021!

-## Minecraft
+## /minecraft

-Minecraft mod that adds redstone components to send signals to a Raspberry Pi.
+Minecraft mod that adds a set of redstone components that send their supplied signal strength to a Google Cloud database to be picked up by the Python script.

-## Raspberry Pi
+## /python

-Program for the Raspberry Pi that controls GPIO output.
+Python library that connects to the Google Cloud server to get the state of outputs.

-## Monitor
+## /flutter

 Flutter app that monitors a MinePi instance.
+Enter your username in the menu to see the current state of all outputs.